thibauld1263/MT5-LLM-DeepTrader/README.md

 What is it?

-DeepTrader is a modern Large Language Model (LLM) architecture (Transformer with RMSNorm, RoPE, and SwiGLU) to read raw, multi-timeframe price action (M30, H1, H4) and make trading decisions.
+DeepTrader is a modern Large Language Model (LLM) architecture (Transformer with RMSNorm, RoPE, and SwiGLU, similar structure as Llama 3, recent Mistral updates, etc) to read raw, multi-timeframe price action (M30, H1, H4) and make trading decisions.

 As any modern LLM, the training happens in 3 phases:
 1. Pre-training